munbonecci/android_kotlin_movies_tmdb/README.md

 - Clone the repository
 - Open it in Android Studio
-- Wait until dependencies are installed
+- Wait until dependencies are installed (Change you JDK to Corretto if necessary to avoid sync problems)
 - Add your keys in local properties (apiKey="YOUR_API_KEY")
 - Run app in your emulator or physical device